-The surprisingly human habits of parrots make them the 4th most popular pet to own in the United States.
-However, the most curious thing about parrots is their ability to “speak.”
-Not even chimpanzees, our closest animal relatives, can mimic human words in the way that parrots do.
-This has led to a lot of debate in the scientific community about how it’s possible.
+The most curious thing about parrots is their ability to speak.
+Not even chimpanzees, our closest animal relatives, can mimic human words.
+This has led to a debate in the scientific community about how parrots learn to talk.v

-Parrots can talk like humans because of the way their brains evolved.
+Parrots can talk like humans due to the way their brains evolved.
 They have a special link in their brain that allows them to perceive and mimic sounds better than other animals.
-They don’t have lips, but they achieve vocalization through the manipulation of their throat muscles.
-Wild parrots mostly mimic other birds and even predators to improve their survival.
+They don’t have lips but achieve vocalization through the manipulation of their throat muscles.
+Wild parrots mimic other birds and predators to improve their chances of survival.
 In lab settings, parrots have been trained to use correct grammar and context clues.

-This implies that some parrots can not only speak like humans, as well as understanding language in the same way as humans.
-Of course, these studies are still new and limited.
-As research progresses, we may one day have indisputable proof that parrots do talk like us.
-For now, we can be sure that domestic pet parrots can only mimic without advanced training.
+This implies that some parrots can speak human words and even understand language in the same way as humans.
+As research progresses, we may one day have indisputable proof that parrots can talk like us.
+For now, we can be sure that pet parrots can only mimic human vocabulary and sounds.

 Why Can Parrots Speak English?

 Parrots don’t favor English over other languages.
 If it seems like it, that’s probably because you’re an English speaker.
-However, it’s exciting to learn that parrots can speak any language they’re taught.
+However, parrots can speak any language they’re taught.
 They can even be multilingual.
 They will learn whatever sounds humans teach them.

 Why Do Parrots Repeat Everything You Say?

-Parrots mimic and repeat words because their brain is very similar to our own.
-For example, mammals have two critical parts of our brain:
+Parrots mimic and repeat words because their brain is similar to our own.
+For example, mammals have two critical parts of the human brain:

 The cerebellum is in charge of voluntary motor functions.
-On the flip side, the cortex is in charge of:
+The cortex is responsible for:

 - Sensory information